Skip to content

 FieldTypeDescriptionExample

-jsonSTRINGJSON-formatted error details when construction fails; empty on success.{"error": "Failed to construct connection string: "}
+json_resultSTRINGJSON error details if construction fails; otherwise empty.{"error": "Failed to construct connection string: "}

 Important Notes